snfactory/cubefit/README.md

 CubeFit
 =======

-Fit supernova + galaxy model on a Nearby Supernova Factory spectral data cube.
+Fit supernova + galaxy model on a series of spectral data cubes from the Nearby Supernova Factory.

 Installation